For the 2026 school year, there are 3 community colleges serving 5,884 students in Davis County County, Utah.

 There are 3 community colleges serving 5,884 students in Davis County, UT.

-What is community college acceptance rate in Davis County, UT?
+What is the community college acceptance rate in Davis County, UT?

 The average community college acceptance rate in Utah is 73% (compared to national acceptance rates).

-How diverse are community college in Davis County, UT?
+How diverse are community colleges in Davis County, UT?

 Community colleges in Davis County, UT have approximately 27% minority enrollment, with the majority being Hispanic.